 If so, the police can arrest you without a warrant if law enforcement officials believe you went near, threatened or assaulted the person named on a protective order.
 Unfortunately, there are times when claims of harassment are inflated by the victim with respect to a threat of harm or the number of times that stalking actually occurred.
 That can lead to a restraining order being issued with too little evidence in support of the court's decision.
 In such cases, our defense lawyers can request a hearing to challenge the validity of the order issued against you.

-At The Law Offices of Edwards & Mason, our attorneys have helped individuals defend their rights for stalking arrests and violations of protective orders for charges such as:
+At The Law Offices of Edwards & Jones, our attorneys have helped individuals defend their rights for stalking arrests and violations of protective orders for charges such as:

 - Harassing or Stalking

 - Stalking after an Injunction

 - Provocative Texting

 - Aggravated Stalking or Harassment